Flamingo-tech/Open_Duco/README.md

 If this is the awnser to this is yes, you can use the sensor in the original Duco Silent ventilation box.

 # Important:
 This project is not supported by Duco the company nor is there any affiliation to the company.
-Using These sensor will probably void duco's warranty.
+Using these sensors will probably void duco's warranty.